 A tenderloin is a cut of meat that runs along the animal's spine.
 As this muscle is generally used only for posture it's considered one of the tenderest cuts of meat.
 Pork tenderloin is a tasty and cost-saving alternative to beef tenderloin without losing any of the tenderness.

 Crusted and fried, pork tenderloin medallions make delicious sandwiches, and it's elegant enough for a special meal.

 Real Kentucky bourbon is used in the creation of the sauce.
-While this sauce does use alcohol, most is burned off in cooking process leaving the flavor behind.
+While this sauce does use alcohol, most of it is burned off in the cooking process leaving the flavor behind.
 You will not feel any effects of the alcohol used in the creation of bourbon sauce.

 - 1/4 cup light soy sauce

 - 1/2 teaspoon ginger powder (or 1 teaspoon finely minced fresh ginger)

 - 2 pork tenderloins (about 1 1/2 to 2 pounds)